s2t2/learning-nlp-py/README.md

   + Mod 1: Download the "amazon_reviews.csv" file and move it into the "data" directory of this repository.
   + Mod 2: Download the "bbc_docs" directory of text files, and move it into the "data" directory of this repository.
+  + Mod 3: Download the data from this [Kaggle Competition](https://www.kaggle.com/c/whiskey-201911/data), and move it into the "data/whiskey" directory of this repository.
+(FYI: ALREADY INCLUDED IN THIS REPO)

 Download the spacy language models: